dima853/self_university/languages/java/projects/EffectiveJava/item1/docs.md

 2. **Does not differ from other static methods**
    - They are not highlighted as constructors in the documentation
 - Solution: use common names:
-     - `valueOf' - conversion (usually returns the same type)
+     - `valueOf` - conversion (usually returns the same type)
 - `of` - compact alternative to valueOf (EnumSet)
-     - `getInstance' - returns an instance, possibly with parameters
+     - `getInstance` - returns an instance, possibly with parameters
-     - `newInstance' - guarantees a new instance
+     - `newInstance` - guarantees a new instance
      - `GetType`/`newType' - when the method is in another class

 ## Advanced examples